datalust/seq-forwarder/README.md

 ### Building

 Visual Studio 2017 is required.
-While migrating from our internal CI no scripted build is set up yet - just build the solution in Release mode and grab the resulting binaries.

 The solution is currently a Windows-only .NET 4.5.2 application. .NET Core support is intended sometime after its RTM.

 You will need [Wix 3.10](http://wixtoolset.org) to build the setup/MSI.